IronCoreLabs/ironcore-alloy/python/ironcore-alloy/BENCHMARKS.md

 ## Usage

+**Prerequisites:** Run `cargo t` from the project root first to generate the Python bindings.
+This cleans stale generated files and produces fresh bindings.

 `hatch run bench:bench` to run the benchmarks.
 Python benchmarks are all Standalone right now, if you'd like to see TSP benchmarks in Python open up an issue (or a PR :)).
 `hatch run bench:stats` to view the in-depth statistics of the most recent run.